Approximate Cross-validated Mean Estimates for Bayesian Hierarchical Regression Models

 \section{Introduction}

-Bayesian hierarchical models (BHMs) are often used for their ability to model complex dependence structures while producing probabilistic uncertainty estimates.
-Except for the simplest of models, BHMs require computationally expensive methods such as Markov Chain Monte Carlo (MCMC) to obtain the posterior density.
-This has led to many papers which either present new methods to approximate the posterior density \cite[e.g.,][]{kingma2013auto, lewis1997estimating, rue2009approximate} or attempt to make current methods more efficient \citep{bardenet2017markov, korattikara2014austerity, quiroz2019speeding}.
+Bayesian hierarchical regression models (BHRMs) are often used to model complex dependence structures while producing probabilistic uncertainty estimates.
+Except for the simplest models, BHRMs require computationally expensive methods such as Markov Chain Monte Carlo (MCMC) to obtain the posterior density.
+It has led to many papers that either present new methods to approximate the posterior density \cite[e.g.,][]{kingma2013auto, lewis1997estimating, rue2009approximate} or attempt to make current methods more efficient \citep{bardenet2017markov, korattikara2014austerity, quiroz2019speeding}.

-The computational cost of a BHM increases by an order of magnitude when cross-validation (CV) is used, where it then becomes necessary to repeat the posterior density estimation process for each CV fold.
-This can be mitigated by reducing the number of folds---however, when the data are not independent of each other, random $K$-fold cross-validation selects models which overfit because of the high correlation between test and training data \citep{arlot2010survey, opsomer2001nonparametric}.
-In models with complex dependency structures, it is widely preferred to use a CV scheme that could reduce this correlation, often resulting in a number of folds far beyond standard $10$-fold CV.
+The computational cost of BHRM increases by an order of magnitude when we need to repeat the posterior density estimation process for each fold of the cross-validation (CV). {A common approach for cross-validation is to randomly partition the data into $K$ equally-sized subsets, called $K$-fold CV.
+Reducing the number of CV folds, $K$, can mitigate the cost of cross-validation.} However, when the data are not independent of each other, random $K$-fold cross-validation can select models which overfit because of the high correlation between test and training data \citep{arlot2010survey, opsomer2001nonparametric}. {Models with repeated measures are one such example, where the correlation between repeated samples from the same unit means that random $K$-fold cross-validation can select models which overfit the unit-specific effects.
+This produces over-optimistic estimates of the selected model's performance on a new unit.
+CV dropping out whole clusters (possibly more than one) at a time would be the most robust, but it often requires far more than 10 CV folds.}